10 TIPS FOR BEGINNERS

 Tip 9: Don't get a rabbit as a companion

 It is important that we remember that the best companion for a rabbit is another rabbit, and the best companion for a guinea pig is another guinea pig.
-I know some people who house a guinea pig and rabbit together - so what is my opinion on this?
-I know there are some cases where just one rabbit and guinea pig living together cannot be separated as they develop a strong bond - this is not unheard of, and separating the two animals can potentially cause welfare issues if they are very close to one another.
-But in most cases, rabbits and guinea pigs can't communicate or understand each other as well as they would with a companion of their own kind.
+It is possible the animals may seem content living together; this is not unheard of, but in most cases, rabbits and guinea pigs can't communicate or understand each other as well as they would with a companion of their own kind.

 Tip 10: Be prepared for emergencies